-The abbreviation CCS comes from Carbon Capture and Storage, which is a possible solution to dramatically reduce the CO2 emission caused by energy sector.
-The reduction is achieved through separating CO2 from the power plants exhaust gases and storaging them in special sealed and monitored empty mines.
+The abbreviation CCS comes from Carbon Capture and Storage, which is a possible solution to dramatically reduce the CO_2 emission caused by the energy sector.
+The reduction is achieved through separating CO_2 from the power plants exhaust gases and storaging them in special sealed and monitored empty mines.

 Atomic power is a very probable step for further modernization of the energy sector.
 There have already been some plebiscites concerning the future location of the plant.
-Right now the government is preparing the energy law to regulate those potential technologies.
+The Polish government plans to increase the share of renewable energy sources (RES) and construction of two nuclear power plants with a total capacity of 6000 MWi by 2050.